Norman Black: Ateneo Blue Eagles head coach

-Back to coaching in the PBA
+Return to the PBA

 Talk 'N Text Tropang Texters (2012–2014)

-After winning five straight titles for Ateneo, Black returned to coaching in the PBA, with the star-studded Talk 'N Text Tropang Texters.
-While coaching the Texters, he became the latest member of the 500-win coaching club.
-He also guided the Texters to their third-straight All-Filipino crown for the 2012–13 PBA season.
+After winning five consecutive titles for Ateneo, Black returned to the professional ranks as head coach of the Talk 'N Text Tropang Texters.
+During his stint with the Texters, he achieved his 500th career victory, becoming the latest member of the league's 500-win coaching club.
+He also guided the franchise to its third consecutive All-Filipino crown during the 2012–13 PBA season.